bikaylee/Leetcode/Summer 2021/LinkedList-2.md

 ### [21.
 Merge Two Sorted Lists](https://leetcode.com/problems/merge-two-sorted-lists/)

-Merge two sorted linked lists and return it as a sorted list.
+Merge two sorted linked lists and return it as a `sorted list`.
 The list should be made by splicing together the nodes of the first two lists.

 #### Approach: